A Natural Adaptive Process for Collective Decision-Making: Acknowledgments

 \section{Acknowledgments}

-This material is based on work supported by the Deutsche Forschungsgemeinschaft under grants {BR~2312/11-1}, {BR~2312/12-1}, and {BR~5969/1-1}.
-The authors thank Stefano Allesina, Vincent Conitzer, Erwin Frey, Philipp Geiger, Sean Horan, Johannes Knebel, Jean-François Laslier, Hervé Moulin, Peyton Young, and the participants of the COMSOC video seminar (March 2021) and the International Conference on ``New Directions in Social Choice'' (St. Petersburg, July 2021) for stimulating discussions and encouraging feedback.
+{ This material is based on work supported by the Deutsche Forschungsgemeinschaft under grants {BR~2312/11-1}, {BR~2312/11-2}, {BR~2312/12-1}, and {BR~5969/1-1}.
+The authors thank Stefano Allesina, Stergios Athanasoglou, Vincent Conitzer, Javier Esparza, Erwin Frey, Drew Fudenberg, Philipp Geiger, Umberto Grandi, Matthias Greger, Josef Hofbauer, Sean Horan, Johannes Knebel, Jean-François Laslier, Patrick Lederer, Hervé Moulin, Noam Nisan, Robert Schapire, Omer Tamuz, Nicolas Vieille, Jörgen Weibull, Peyton Young, and the participants of the COMSOC video seminar (March 2021), the International Conference on ``New Directions in Social Choice'' (St. Petersburg, July 2021), the Hausdorff Center for Mathematics Symposium (Bonn, August 2021), the seminar of the Center of Economic Research of ETH Z\"urich (Zurich, November 2021), the Nobel Symposium ``One Hundred Years of Game Theory'' (Stockholm, December 2021), the Microeconomics Research Seminar at the University of Hamburg (Hamburg, April 2022), the Economics Seminar at the University of Milano-Bicocca (Milan, May 2022), the Hi!Paris Symposium on Artificial Intelligence and the Social Sciences (Paris, June 2022), the 16th Meeting of the Society of Social Choice and Welfare (Mexico City, June 2022), and the Economics Seminar at Bielefeld University (Bielefeld, June 2022) for stimulating discussions and encouraging feedback. }